jrmiahCodes/kafka_databricks_pipeline/README.md

 ## Data Layers

 ### Bronze: Raw Ingestion

+The Bronze layer stores the raw, immutable Kafka event log.

 - One row per Kafka message
-- Append-only Delta table
+- Delta table designed for lossless ingestion and replayability
+- Each record is uniquely identified by (topic, partition, offset)
-- Stores raw JSON payload
+- Stores the raw JSON payload exactly as received

-- Tracks:
-  - topic
-  - partition
-  - offset
+In addition to the raw payload, Bronze tracks operational metadata:

-  - ingest timestamp
+- ingest_ts
-  - parse_status (`OK` / `PARSE_ERROR`)
+- parse_status (OK / PARSE_ERROR)
-  - parse_error message
+- parse_error (nullable)

-Bronze guarantees **lossless ingestion** and **replayability**.

-Bronze stores the raw, immutable Kafka event log.
-Each Kafka message is represented once, identified by (topic, partition, offset).

 Data is ingested in an append-first manner, with idempotent MERGE semantics used to:

-  - Prevent duplicate inserts during streaming retries
+- Prevent duplicate inserts during Spark streaming retries

-  - Annotate records with operational metadata (parse_status, parse_error)
+- Safely annotate records with parsing outcomes

 The raw payload itself is never modified after ingestion.
 ---